przadka/michal-blog/src/content/blog/faf.md

 Each time a new file is added to this folder, a [Zap](https://zapier.com/) is triggered, which inserts a new row in a Google Sheets file storing all the events.
 These events are then processed using a [custom Apps Script](https://github.com/przadka/faf/blob/master/gsheets.gs).

 I have been using FAF for a few days and it works great.
-It took some tweaking to get the prompt to behave reliably, and it's probably not yet production-ready.
+It took some tweaking to get the prompt right and it is probably not yet production-ready.
 But it does its job, and I am happy about it.
-I have effectively replaced my every day manual GTD processing with GPT-4.
+I have effectively replaced my manual processing with GPT-4.